amcginlay/eks-demos/doc/18-helm/README.md

 Leave the looped command running for now.

-`helm` now makes it easy now to upgrade the app to the version 2.0 image we created as follows.
+`helm` now makes it easy now to upgrade the app to the version 2.0 image you created as follows.
 ```bash
 helm -n demos upgrade -i echo-frontend-blue ~/environment/echo-frontend/ \
   --set registry=${EKS_ECR_REGISTRY} \